yuxiang660/DRPS/01_socket_programming_cpp/Readme.md

 * Server
     - constructor : open a socket for server
     - destructor : close the server socket
-    - bind : bind the server socket with server address
-    - listen : listen for connections on the socket
+    - listen : listen for connections on a port
     - accept : accept a connection on the socket

 * Connection